loosolab/UROPA/docs_rst/output.rst

 | …        |          |            |             |            |             |         |            |             |             |             |          |                   |               |               |               |                |       |
 +----------+----------+------------+-------------+------------+-------------+---------+------------+-------------+-------------+-------------+----------+-------------------+---------------+---------------+---------------+----------------+-------+

-Table 5: Uropa_BestperQuery_Hits for multiple queries.
-The column order is: peak_id, peak_chr, peak_start, peak_center, peak_end, peak_strand, feature, feat_start, feat_end, feat_strand, distance, feat_anchor, genomic_location, feat_ovl_peak, peak_ovl_feat, gene_name, gene_type, query
+* **Table 5:** BestperQuery_Hits for three queries as described in the configuration above.*

 .. note::
 	The BestperQuery_Hits is only generated if multiple queries are specified and the priority flag is set to FALSE!
 If this flag is TRUE, there will be only one valid query.
 There can be multiple valid annotations for one peak, but all based on one query.
+In this case only the AllHits and FinalHits are produced.

 Same as in the example with one query, peak_355 has no valid annotation at all and is represented as NA row in all produced output tables, correspond to Case 1.
 In the AllHits (Table 3) and BestperQuery_Hits (Table 5) there will be one NA row for each query, but in the FinalHits (Table 4) there will be only one NA row for all queries.
 The peak_356 has only for one query a valid annotation, this presented in AllHits, FinalHits, and BestperQuery_Hits conform to Case 2.
 In AllHits and BestperQuery_Hits there are additional NA rows for this peak for the other queries.